-In 2018, the National FFA Organization awarded $2.5 million in scholarships designed to fit the diversity of our applicants.
-Scholarships are sponsored by businesses and individuals through the National FFA Foundation and are given for a wide variety of experiences, career goals and higher education plans.
+The National FFA Organization provides scholarships designed to fit the diversity of our applicants.
+Scholarships sponsored by businesses and individuals, through the National FFA Foundation, are awarded to support a wide variety of higher education plans and career goals.

 Chevy Trucks – $1,000 Scholarship

 Chevrolet and its dealers are proud of their long-standing relationship with the National FFA Organization.
 They have invested in more than six generations of farmers and agricultural professionals, providing educational assistance and community support to create new opportunities for the future.
 In 2016 Chevrolet announced their participation in the FFA scholarship program by offering 150 dealer-matched scholarships nationwide.
 In 2017 Chevy increased that total to 200 dealer-matched scholarships.

 Chevy Trucks dealers pay $500, which is matched at 100 percent by Chevy Trucks Marketing for a $1,000 scholarship.
 The scholarships are then awarded by FFA to a student in an FFA chapter that is identified by a local participating Chevrolet dealer.

 America’s Farmers Grow Ag Leaders – $1,500 Scholarship

 America’s Farmers Grow Ag Leaders exists to make youth aware of the various career opportunities within the industry of agriculture by providing scholarships that help further their education.
 The Monsanto Fund, a philanthropic arm of Bayer, offers $1,500 scholarships to students pursuing a career in various sects of agriculture.

 In order to apply for this scholarship, students must meet the below criteria:

 - Must be a high school senior (public, private or home-schooled) or enrolled in college full time (minimum of 12 credit hours).